peterservices/BeamMP-Manager/README.md

 ```
 **authorized_discord_users** - An array of Discord user IDs who will be able to login to the web manager.
 Each Discord user ID has an array that has a `permissions` list.
 The possible permissions a user can have are `modify_settings`, `modify_mods`, `manage_server`, `clear_logs`, and `configure`.

 **beammp_executable_path** - The path to your BeamMP Server executable.
-This should be located within the same directory as main.py.
+This should be located within the base directory of the manager.

 **detect_mod_maps** - Whether uploaded mods are scanned for modded levels.
 If found, the level filepath will automatically be saved (if persist_data is enabled) and available in the settings dropdown.